tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 -Source Address translation to none
 -Uncheck Address translation
 -Uncheck Port translation
--Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931)
+-Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN.

-- To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.
+- To figure out interface type "tmsh list net vlan" You want the next hop to be the internal interface.

 - Click **Update**

 - From the Good Client CLI, issue the following command.

 .. code-block:: console

-  ~/scripts/generate_clean_traffic.sh
+  #sudo su
+  # cd Scripts
+  #./generate_clean_traffic.sh

 Make sure you are receiving Status Code 200.